 Going Forward: Using Your Purpose Statement As a Guide

 Knowing one’s life purpose is a real benefit when used as a guide to make choices and decisions that lead to greater and more authentic happiness and fulfillment.
+A life coach can help a client gain clarity to complete the following task.

 How do you apply or use your statement?